HarrisonHemstreet/TIL-2023/til.md

 into the system through Import AWB Files?
 3. Where is the sql query that builds the CSV in question?
 4. How do I look at the output from Import AWB Files?

+the file is an edi file.
+This file is generated from fedex who gives it to our clients our clients then import it into their systems

+airbills and invoices are created based off of this file. which is an edi file.

+each airbill that comes throug, extracharges will be associated wiht that airbill

+# 08 September 2021